MariusBeju/isp-quiz-game/README.md

 ## Introduction

 This project is a sample application which implements a quiz like game where user has a limited time to answer some quiz questions.
 Game will end when user make a mistake or when time expires.
+Not to bad.

 ## General Architecture